Elementary Statistics on Trial (the case of Lucia de Berk): Alternative model

-We model the incidents that a nurse experiences as a homogeneous Poisson process on the positive halfline, with a nurse-dependent intensity $\lambda$.
-As is well-known, a Poisson process is used to model incoming phone calls during non-busy hours, fires in a big city, etc. Since we believe the incidents to be rare, a Poisson process is an obvious choice for modeling the incidents that a nurse experiences.
+We can model the incidents that a nurse experiences by a so-called Poisson process, with a nurse-dependent intensity $A$, where we use $A$ for ``accident proneness''.
+A Poisson process is used to model incoming phone calls during non-busy hours, fires in a big city, etc. Since we believe the incidents to be rare, a Poisson process is an obvious choice for modeling the incidents that a nurse experiences.

+This approach models two separate phenomena.
+Firstly, the intensity of nurses seeing or reporting incidents is modeled by introducing the random variable $A$.
+We assume that $A$ has an exponential distribution, but other choices are also possible.

+Note that we move away here from a simple discrete model, as used by Elffers, but use instead a {\it continuous} distribution for the ``accident proneness'' $A$ of the nurse.
+Statistical models with continuously varying random variables are perhaps more difficult to explain to the judges, but are often much more realistic, which should be the only important consideration here.

-Our approach models two separate phenomena.
-Firstly, the intensity of nurses seeing or reporting incidents (see e.g. subsection \ref{subsection:interchangeability}) is modeled parametrically, and we take as the distribution of the intensity $\lambda$ over nurses the Gamma$(\rho,\rho/\mu)$ distribution.
-Secondly, the number of incidents happening to a nurse on duty depends on the intensity $\lambda$ and the time interval she is working, and follows the Poisson distribution.
-Using this model, our sample consists of realizations of the random variable
+Secondly, the number of incidents happening to a nurse on duty depends on $A$ and the time interval she is working, and follows (conditionally on $A$) a Poisson distribution.
+The time interval is measured by the number of shifts the nurse has had.

-where $L$ has a Gamma$(\rho,\rho/\mu)$ distribution, and $N$, conditionally on $L=\lambda$ and $T=t$, has a Poisson distribution with parameter $\mu = \lambda t$.
-The random variable $T$ represents the time interval in which incidents take place (for a particular nurse).
-So, if there are $n$ nurses, we deal with a sample

-of independent random variables, all having the same distribution $(L,T,N)$.
-The random variable $N_i$ represents the number of incidents nurse $i$ experiences in the time interval $T_i$.
-As a somewhat arbitrary choice, we will take $\rho=1$, thus the intensity $\lambda$ is exponentially distributed.
-This implies, among other things, that it can easily happen that one nurse has twice the incident rate of another nurse.\footnote{The probability of this event is $2/3$; in fact the probability of a incidence rate of a factor $k$ times that of another nurse is $2/(k+1)$.}
+Assuming that $A$ is exponentially distributed implies, among other things, that it can easily happen that one nurse has twice the incident rate of another nurse.
+The probability of this event is $2/3$; in fact the probability of an incidence rate of a factor $k$ times that of another nurse is $2/(k+1)$.

-The statistical problem boils down to the estimation of the Poisson parameter $\mu$.
+The statistical problem boils down to the estimation of the parameter, characterizing the mixture of Poisson processes for the different nurses.
+Combining the Juliana Children's Hospital and the two wards of the Red Cross Hospital, Lucia had $201$ shifts and $14$ incidents.